Atmosphere Thermodynamics

 \[\frac{\mathrm{d} pᵛ⁺}{\mathrm{d} T} = \frac{pᵛ⁺ ℒ^β(T)}{Rᵛ T^2} ,\]

-where $pᵛ⁺$ is saturation vapor pressure, $T$ is temperature, $Rᵛ$ is the specific gas constant for vapor, $ℒ^β(T)$ is the latent heat of the transition from vapor to the $β$ phase (e.g., $β = l$ for vapor → liquid and $β = i$ for vapor to ice).
+where $pᵛ⁺$ is saturation vapor pressure over a surface of condensed phase $β$, $T$ is temperature, $Rᵛ$ is the specific gas constant for vapor, and $ℒ^β(T)$ is the latent heat of the phase transition from vapor to phase $β$.
+For atmospheric moist air, the relevant condensed phases are liquid water ($β = l$) and ice ($β = i$).

-For a thermodynamic formulation that uses constant (i.e. temperature-independent) specific heats, the latent heat of a phase transition is linear in temperature.
-For example, for phase change from vapor to liquid,
+For a thermodynamic formulation that uses constant (i.e. temperature-independent) specific heats, the latent heat of a phase transition is linear in temperature:

 Consider parameters for liquid water,